 you hear about them doing them same tactics with other freelancers

 The world is small – even when online.
 Sometimes you can gather a lot of information about a potential client by talking with other freelancers.
 Have they approached other freelancers?
 Has anyone else worked with them in the past?
 What was it like?
+Take the time to hear what others have to say.
 If wonderful things aren’t being said, you can worry a little.

 I understand when people are trying to get a little off.
 It makes them feel good.
 Understandable.
 But undervaluing your services is a sign of disrespect.
 You both need to respect each other in order to have a happy and productive relationship.
 Don’t bit and dramatically undervalue your work.
 Even if they promise you the world once they turn profitable.
 Everyone says that.

 Remember, if you accept a lowball, you not only devalue yourself but you lower the value of your niche.
 Someone has gotten into the club without paying the price of admission.
 This can set off a landslide and it’ll harder for you and your friends to get good rates in the future.